spatialos/gdk-for-unity/docs/content/deploy.md

     `spatial cloud launch <assembly name> <launch configuration> <deployment name> --snapshot=<snapshot file>`
     where:
     - `<assembly name>` is the name of the assembly the deployment will use (the one you named above).
     - `<launch configuration>` is the configuration file for the deployment.
-This project includes `default_launch.json`, which is intended for use with local deployments, and `cloud_launch.json`, which is intended for use with local deployments.
+This project includes `default_launch.json`, which is intended for use with local deployments, and `cloud_launch.json`, which is for cloud deployments.
     - `<deployment name>` is a name of your choice, which you’ll use to identify the deployment.
 Must be in lowercase.
     - `<snapshot file>` is the snapshot of the world you want to start from.
 See this [documentation](snapshots.md) for further information.
 1. Launch a game client: